Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 30 Oktober 2024 15.32.53 UTC
+- WIB: Rabu, 30 Oktober 2024 16.26.09 UTC
-- WITA: Rabu, 30 Oktober 2024 16.32.53 UTC
+- WITA: Rabu, 30 Oktober 2024 17.26.09 UTC
-- WIT: Rabu, 30 Oktober 2024 17.32.53 UTC
+- WIT: Rabu, 30 Oktober 2024 18.26.09 UTC

 Kutipan Inspiratif:
-"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: friendship
+Kategori: success